 Given these drivers change over space, especially in saltmarshes where redox conditions change frequently (see also Bowen et al., 2023), there can be high variability in denitrification rates.
-Indeed, there have been discoveries of 'hotspots' of denitrification in single cores where small areas account for a very large percentage of areal denitrification (Groffman et al., 2006).
-Such hotspots could be particularly prevalent in saltmarshes with the presence of ephemeral patches of decomposing leaves and stems, sometimes associated with marine macroalgae (Groffman et al., 2009).
+Indeed, there have been discoveries of 'hotspots' of denitrification in single cores where small areas account for a very large percentage of areal denitrification

+(Groffman et al., 2006).
+Such hotspots could be particularly prevalent in saltmarshes and other coastal habitats given the presence of ephemeral patches of decomposing leaves and stems, sometimes associated with marine macroalgae (Groffman et al., 2009).